NixOS/nixpkgs/pkgs/development/haskell-modules/HACKING.md

 The workflow generally proceeds in three main steps:

-1. create the initial `haskell-updates` PR
+1. create the initial `haskell-updates` PR, and update Stackage and Hackage snapshots
 1. wait for contributors to fix newly broken Haskell packages
 1. merge `haskell-updates` into `master`